Alreix/holbertonschool-shell/permissions/README.md

 PERMISSIONS

-#1 su betty : Change the current user.
+#1 su [username] : Change the current user.

 #2 whoami : print the effective username of the current user.

-#3 groups : prints all the groups the current user is part of.
+#3 groups [user]: prints all the groups the current user is part of.

-#4
+#4 chown [user] [file] : Change the owner of a file to a particular user.

 #5